vives-project-xp/Lannootree/Lannootree_server/README.md

 generate certificates explained [here](mqtt/README.md)

+### asset processor

+This is a seperate docker-compose file.
+Because it can run on a differtent server with more power.

-### Deploy alml containers
+## Deploy all containers

 ```
 docker-compose up -d
 ```
-### asset processor

-This is a seperate docker-compose file.
-Because it can run on a differtent server with more power.

 ## mqtt users